 Bitsum’s innovative (though now over 15 years old!)
 ProBalance algorithm will mitigate the effects of excessive CPU loads on system responsiveness.
 This is proven in both synthetic and real-world tests, even on the highest-end multi-core processors available today.

-Put simply, during a high CPU load, without ProBalance, you can expect lags in keyboard and mouse activity, as well as other I/O, but with ProBalance, mouse and keyboard activity will be, quite stunningly, fluid.
+Put simply, during a high CPU load, without ProBalance, you can expect lags in keyboard and mouse activity, as well as other I/O, but with ProBalance, mouse and keyboard activity will be absolutely fluid.

 Our algorithm has always been surprisingly efficacious and we’ve fine tuned it over the last 15 years!
 It is designed to act conservatively and safely.
 It makes only marginal, temporary changes during it’s activities and has no deleterious effects.
 It is able to do this because it takes only a small fraction of CPU cycles to restore basic responsiveness, thus taking these from the overall pool has a negligible impact on performance, but a huge impact on responsiveness.